 Ray Harvey: No, no, no. Not that which goeth into a man can defile him but only that which cometh out; for out of the abundance of the heart, the mouth speaketh.
 Gourmandizing of any kind is one of the surest signs of stupidity.
 The food snobbery of the vegan or the food snobbery of the vegetarian or the food snobbery of the organic-only cult, no matter how shabbily dressed, is every bit as beastly as the food snobbery of the rich and famous.

-Ray Harvey: I'm not primarily an "anti-environmentalist."
-I'm primarily an anti-statist.
-Environmentalism is just one of many species of the genus Statism, nothing more, nothing less.
+Ray Harvey: I’m not primarily an “anti-environmentalist.”
+I’m primarily an anti-authoritarian.
+Environmentalism is just one of many species of the genus Authoritarianism, nothing more, nothing less.

 Q: As an anti-statist, are you stalking your victims?
 If so, doesn’t your tendency to shoot from the hip startle them?